gschofl/ncbi/README.md

 #### Retrieving data from Pubmed:

-Search PubMed for all publications with _Chlamydia psittaci_ in the title from 2010 to 2012.
+First we search PubMed for all publications with _Chlamydia psittaci_ in the title from 2010 to 2012.
+We use the `esearch` function from [rentrez](https://github.com/gschofl/rentrez) for greater control over the search.

 ```r